niw/iphone_opencv_test/README.md

 Using OpenCV on iPhone
 ----------------------
-This source repository includes pre-compiled OpenCV library and headeres so that you can get started easily!
+This source repository does NOT include pre-compiled OpenCV library or headers!
+It helps you building yours, from OpenCV source code.
 More documents you can see on [this article](http://niw.at/articles/2009/03/14/using-opencv-on-iphone/).

 Building Static Link Version of OpenCV